-That wasn't the case with this home.
-Built in 1927, this Spanish Revival style formed the ideal backdrop for Shannon Wollack and Brittany Zwickl of California-based Studio Life.Style.
-Although the designer duo renovated the entire house ("almost every room down to the studs"), their goal was to keep the integrity of the iconic architecture style intact.
+Architecture forms the foundation or canvas for everything in a home's interior design process.
+When people reference a house having "good bones," this is what they mean, and this Spanish Revival home is full of them.
+Built in 1927, the house formed the ideal canvas for Shannon Wollack and Brittany Zwickl of California-based Studio Life.Style.
+Although the designer duo renovated the entire house ("almost every room down to the studs"), their goal was to keep the integrity of the iconic Spanish Revival architectural style intact.

-They pared down some of the heavy traditional Spanish elements to create a more modern and updated space.
-"We have a refined yet approachable style and really try to stay true to the architecture of the home or space we are designing," says Zwickl.
-Step inside and see how this dynamic pair transformed an outdated home with spectacular results.
+Wollack and Zwickl pared down some of the heavy traditional Spanish elements to create a more updated and modern Spanish-style home.
+"We have a refined, yet approachable, style, and really try to stay true to the architecture of the home or space we are designing," says Zwickl.
+The dynamic pair's transformation of this outdated home is pretty spectacular.

 The dining room evokes an antique aesthetic, which is quite different from the rest of the home.
 "The homeowners asked to incorporate the vintage pieces from their travels," says Wollack.
 "The room has a worn, aged feel that works with the Spanish architecture of the home."

 The major renovations took place in the kitchen.
-Opening up the living room into the kitchen was "important for the overall design" of the home.
-"The kitchen has a very clean, fresh feel with touches of decorative elements such as the statement marble and the vintage lighting piece over the island," says Zwickl.
-And it's safe to say we're obsessed.
+Opening up the living room into the kitchen was important for the overall design of the home.
+"The kitchen has a very clean, fresh feel with touches of decorative elements, such as the statement marble, and the vintage lighting piece over the island," says Zwickl.

 The stunning master bathroom tile is also a callback to the original design of the home.
 "A larger window in the shower and the addition of the decorative arch at the entrance of this bath helped to bring the other elements from the home all together," says Wollack.

 This house has three and a half bathrooms, so the duo wanted to ensure each made its own statement.
-The combination of the black shiplap and the cement tile incorporates a "great moody intensity," and we're not mad about it at all.
+The combination of the black shiplap and the cement tile incorporates a "great moody intensity."

-For this bath, they wanted to keep it really simple with an all-white motif and let the marble in the shower make the statement.
-Keep scrolling to see what we mean.
+For this bathroom, they wanted to keep it really simple with an all-white motif and let the marble in the shower make the statement.